-Easy recipe for French Tuiles, classic crispy thin cookies made in just 30 minutes.
-Delicious on their own, as petits-fours after dinner, or to accompany elegant desserts such as chocolate mousse, ice creams and sorbets.
+Easy recipe for Tuiles, thin and crispy French almond cookies made in just 30 minutes.
+Delicious on their own, serve as petits-fours after dinner or with chocolate mousse, ice creams and sorbets.

-Tuiles don't require any special baking moulds.
-Traditionally made with almonds, try them with sesame seeds - they're just as good!
+Tuiles cookies don't need any special baking moulds.
+Traditionally made with almonds, try them with also with sesame seeds.
+They're so good, they'll make you want to keep the egg whites aside!

 Why are they Called Tuiles?

-A Tuile, literally translated from French, means a roof tile because of their curved shape just like a tile.
+Tuiles, literally translated from French, are roof tiles because of their curved shape, just like a tile.
 They are curved into their classic shape hot, straight out of the oven and their curve forms quickly as they cool over a rolling pin, bottle, jam jar, sieve, or between the grooves of a pastry rack.

-I'm calling them tuile cookies, as that's what many people call them in the USA.
+I'm calling them tuiles cookies, as that's what many people call them in the USA.
 In France we simply call them Tuiles (pronounced 'tweal').

-Apart from the origin of their curved tile shape like those on the roofs of the traditional houses in the Ardèche, l'Avéyron and Provence in France, I honestly have tried to find out their history in all my French culinary sources but have found nothing reliable.
+Speaking of tiles, the cookies have a curved tile shape like those on the roofs of the traditional houses in the Ardèche, l'Avéyron and Provence in France.

 Classic French tuiles are made of egg whites, butter, sugar, almond flakes and a little flour.

 Sometimes other variants can be added such as vanilla, orange, lemon or lime zest or cocoa to the batter.
-After trying them 'plain', I'm sure you'll agree they don't need anything else.
+After trying them 'plain', I'm sure you'll agree these almond cookies don't need anything else.

-Recipe for 2 Egg Whites - and Using up the Yolks
+Recipe for 2 Egg Whites - and 2 Leftover Yolks

-Alternatively, make the yolk recipe first and freeze the whites to make more egg white recipes.
+Alternatively, freeze the whites to make more egg white recipes.
 Just defrost thoroughly before making the tuiles.

-Making French tuiles is both quick and easy.
+Making French tuiles is both quick and easy, requiring only 10 minutes baking.

-First weigh out the egg whites from 2 organic eggs.
-Melt the butter and mix all the ingredients together.
+First weigh out the egg whites from 2 organic eggs to ensure it's 70g (2.5oz).
+Weigh and melt the butter and mix all the ingredients together.

 Chill in the fridge for 10 minutes to thicken the batter slightly, making it easy to spoon and spread out with the back of the spoon.